php-dev-br/laravel-doc-pt-br/collections.md

 <a name="method-wherenotin"></a>
 #### `whereNotIn()` {.collection-method}

-The `whereNotIn` method removes elements from the collection that have a specified item value that is contained within the given array:
+The `whereNotIn` method filters the collection by a given key / value not contained within the given array:

     $collection = collect([
         ['product' => 'Desk', 'price' => 200],